-8 Scary Project Management Statistics That Cost You Money (and 4 for Success)
+8 Scary Project Management Statistics That Cost You Money (and 4 Tips for Success)

 Project Management isn’t for the faint of heart.
 There is a shockingly high rate of project failure… but on the other hand, great project management can be a key differentiator that leads a company to successfully achieving its goals.